Hk669/bpetokenizer/README.md

 - Star and Fork the repository.
 - Create a new branch (git checkout -b feature/your-feature).
-- Commit your changes (git commit -am 'Add some feature').
+- Commit your changes (git commit -m 'Add some feature').
 - Push to the branch (git push origin feature/your-feature).
 - Create a new Pull Request.